Ford Ranger Electrical Problems: Complete Diagnostic Guide

 - Faulty door lock actuators

-- Wiring problems in door harnesses
+- Wiring problems in door harnesses (especially where the harness flexes through the door hinge area)

 - Body Control Module (BCM) faults